Children of the Shenandoah

 The Edinburg Sentinel and the Woodstock Times have been recently consolidated, and henceforth the Edinburg Sentinel will no longer be published.
 Mr. E.E.
 Keister, owner and manager of the Shenandoah Publishing House, Strasburg, has however begun the publication of a third paper, The Front Royal Record....
 Labor has doubled, and newsprint is now six times as high as it was before the war.
 In the good old days, sheet newsprint was sold at $54.00 per ton.
 During the war it went as high as $160, and now quotations run from $300 to $320 per ton.

 --Aug.
 20, 1920 as quoted in The Free Press 18 Nov 2010 p.6

 VANn -- Shenandoah County, VIRGINIA A Study of the 1860 Census with Supplemental Data by Marvin J. Vann publ.
-Heritage Books, Inc. 100 Railroad Ave. #104, Westminster, MD 21157 1-800-398-7709.
+Heritage Books, Inc. 100 Railroad Ave. #104, Westminster, MD 21157 1-800-876-6103.
 Unlike many "census" books which simply transcribe the census records into readable, searchable text, this outstanding series of books reviews the 1860 census household by household providing much additional and very valuable information such as: detailed biographical information covering nearly every individual in each household.
-Information on most people includes birth and death dates, marriage dates, military activity, location of burial, education/occupation, children, second spouses, reference to related families, census dwelling and family numbers, as well as anecdotal information about the lives of the individuals recorded.
+Information on most people includes birth and death dates, marriage dates, military activity, location of burial, education/occupation, children, additional spouses [that word really should be "spice" a la mouse/mice], reference to related families, census dwelling and family numbers, as well as anecdotal information about the lives of the individuals recorded.
 See sample page.